Considerations for Selecting an RS-485 Transceiver in Electronic Power Meters

 - There is an open circuit, or the power meter is disconnected.
 Again, the differential voltage is 0V because the transceiver itself has a high-impedance resistance between the inputs, forcing it to 0V.

-Because the data rates for most power-meter applications are in the 1kbps to 19.2kbps range, fast edge rates are unnecessary and only serve to generate unwanted radiated emissions.
+Slew-Rate Limiting Because the data rates for most power-meter applications are in the 1kbps to 19.2kbps range, fast edge rates are unnecessary and only serve to generate unwanted radiated emissions.
 By controlling the edge rates of the driver in an RS-485 transceiver, the emissions at higher frequencies can be reduced.
-Lower slew rates also reduce data errors due to imperfect terminations and stubs, etc. (see Figures 2
+Lower slew rates also reduce data errors due to imperfect terminations and stubs, etc. (see Figures 2 and 3).

 Figure 2.
 The driver output waveform and FFT plot of the MAX3485E/MAX3490E/MAX3491E transmitting a 125kHz signal.